0

 How is the CMAT Percentile Calculated?

-The CMAT 2025 percentile score indicates the percentage of candidates who scored equal to or below a specific percentile in the exam.
+The CMAT 2025 percentile score indicated the percentage of candidates who scored equal to or below a specific percentile in the exam.
 The top scorer in each session will achieve the same percentile.

 Scores between the lowest and highest are converted to corresponding percentiles.
 Percentile scores are calculated up to 7 decimal places to minimize ties.
 A candidate’s percentile is calculated as follows: